Sriparno08/Openpedia/README.md

 ### Learn Git and GitHub

+In this section, you will find a list of useful articles and tutorial series that will help you master Git and GitHub!

+#### Articles

 - [Git and GitHub Tutorial - Version Control for Beginners](https://www.freecodecamp.org/news/git-and-github-for-beginners/) by freeCodeCamp
 - [An Intro to Git and GitHub for Beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) by HubSpot
 - [GitHub and Git Tutorial for Beginners](https://www.datacamp.com/tutorial/github-and-git-tutorial-for-beginners) by DataCamp